GPSnoopy/BelgianChocolateDuke3D/README.md

 ### Known Issues

+* Linux: savegames do not work or crash the engine.
 * Engine: Leaning left/right falls back to low-res rendering.
 * Engine: Minimap has rendering glitches when fully-textured (i.e. sprites).
 * Engine: Pixel imprecision when rendering health/ammo numbers in the status bar, leaving ghost pixels.